Melatonin for Dogs

 What Is Melatonin?

-While studies on dogs are lacking, some studies have been able to show a link between cancer and melatonin in humans.
-For example, patients with colorectal carcinoma had significantly lower levels of melatonin production at night when compared to healthy cancer-free individuals.6
+While in vivo (in living body) studies on dogs are lacking, some studies have been able to show a link between cancer and melatonin in humans.
+For example, patients with colorectal carcinoma had significantly lower levels of melatonin production at night compared to healthy, cancer-free individuals.6

 Other results with different cancer types have been mixed.
 One review study examining the circadian rhythm of melatonin secretion in breast cancer patients found that while some research reported high levels of melatonin at night and low levels during the day in breast cancer patients, others reported a reduced peak in melatonin produced at night and an overall lower range of melatonin levels recorded throughout the patient’s daily circadian cycle.7

-An observation that the oral consumption of melatonin appeared to stop the spread of mammary cancer in female dogs led the researchers of one study to investigate the interaction of melatonin with estrogen receptors.3 The study found that while melatonin decreased cancer cell viability and proliferation in both tumors with estrogen and those without, the result was greater for female dogs whose tumors did have estrogen, showing a potential link of efficacy between the two.
+This study found that while melatonin decreased cancer cell viability and proliferation in both tumors with estrogen and those without, the result was greater for female dogs whose tumors did have estrogen, showing a potential link between the two.3

 Mast Cell Tumors